-Dutch Lions FC is supported by the Dutch Eredivisie side FC Twente and has clubs in Dayton, OH and in the Houston area.
+The Dutch Lions FC is supported by the Dutch Eredivisie side FC Twente and has clubs in Dayton and Cincinnati, Ohio and in the North Houston area.
 It was originally founded by Mike Mossel of Business and Sports Performance and Erik Tammer of Tammer Sports Management.
-Erik Tammer is a former professional soccer player in the Netherlands who played for clubs such as Heerenveen and Sparta Rotterdam.
+Erik Tammer is a former professional soccer player in the Netherlands who played for clubs such as SC Heerenveen and Sparta Rotterdam.
 Mike Mossel played in Europe for RBC Roosendaal and Turnhout.
 He also played in the United States for the Cincinnati Riverhawks of the USL following his graduation from Xavier University.

 The 2012 USL PDL squad had several players with experience playing in some of the highest levels of European soccer.
 Forward Joonas Kolkka and left back Sjaak Polak were two of these players and they made an immediate impact on their new team.